aavotins/egvtools/README.md

 Functions ending with `*egv()` and `landscape_*()` function operate at EGV cell resolution.
-While `radius_function()` creates output matching EGV template with cell values representing aggregated information from larger scales (at specified radius around every EGV-cells center)
+While `radius_function()` creates output matching EGV template with cell values representing aggregated information from larger scales (at specified radius around every EGV-cells center with mode=“dense” or spatially sparse aggregation with mode=“sparse”).

 ## Code of Conduct